Skip to main content

 Integrate

-Language-agnostic protocol with a TypeScript/Node.js reference.
-Build in whatever stack you use.
+Language-agnostic protocol with a TypeScript/Node.js reference implementation.
+Build in your stack.

 Read the Specification